Get insider access

 3.72 dB

-Their midrange accuracy is great.
-Through most of the low and mid-mid, they're very accurate, conveying balanced and natural lead instruments.
-The high-mid adds a bit of harshness to higher vocal parts and solo instruments.
+Their midrange target compliance is good.
+They're very flat through most of the low and mid-mid, so instruments and vocals sound natural and well-balanced.
+That said, the high-mid adds a bit of harshness to higher vocal parts and solo instruments.
 However, the emphasis on the bass and treble regions obscures much of this midrange's clarity.

 4.9